CGamesPlay/git-remote-restic/README.md

 `cmd/git-remote-restic`

-- Presently it's a mess of global variables and distributed state.
-Need to clean up the repository opening process; ideally a single API that returns a loaded `git.Repository` from a restic URL.

-`pkg/resticfs`

-- **Writable support is janky.** Outstanding issues:
-- All file metadata needs to be preserved properly
-- Snapshot metadata fields need to be incorporated properly

-### Making a writable filesystem

-There are some problems to be addressed when creating a writable filesystem:

-- Files opened for reading may have the backing data converted to a temporary file.
+- Need to build out the proper backend sources.
+- Add support for `RESTIC_PASSWORD` and `RESTIC_PASSWORD_FILE`.
+- Document how to use `git credential` to store the repo password.

 ## Plan for pushing to restic